-Though Inspirica’s roots are as a one-on-one tutoring company, we have realized over the years that effective test prep means more than just training the best tutors and helping individual students reach their highest possible scores.
-The preparation process doesn’t start when students sit down with a tutor for the first time, and it doesn’t stop in-between tutoring sessions each week: it’s an ongoing process that only ends when students open acceptance letters from their dream schools, and we want to be there each and every step of the way.
+Though Inspirica’s roots are as a one-on-one tutoring company, we understand that effective test prep means more than just training the best tutors and helping individual students reach their highest possible scores.
+The preparation process doesn’t start when students sit down with a tutor for the first time, nor does it stop between tutoring sessions each week: it’s an ongoing process that only ends when students open acceptance letters from their dream schools, and we want to be there each and every step of the way.
+That’s why we created our School Programs Initiative, which is designed to cultivate long-lasting relationships with all types of schools, from public to private to parochial, by providing the highest possible quality test prep and academic support services to their students and families each and every school year.

-That’s why we were so thrilled to create our School Programs initiative, which is designed to form and cultivate long-lasting relationships with all types of schools, from public to private to parochial.
-We work with teachers, counselors, and administrators to help them ensure that their students are prepping for the right test using the right approach and are getting the right guidance along the way.
-It’s our privilege to provide our partner schools with the assistance they need as they guide their students through the college admissions process..
+We work with teachers, counselors, and administrators at no charge to help them ensure that their students are prepping for the right test using the right approach and are getting the right guidance along the way.
+Whether its ACT/SAT test selections diagnostics, reduced fee school test prep services, or one-on-one academic support, It is our privilege to provide our partner schools with the assistance they need as they guide their students through the college admissions process.

 The SAT and ACT are radically different tests, and almost every student is better off focusing on one over the other.
-Teachers and counselors are constantly bombarded with questions from students and parents about which test to choose; fortunately, our Agnostic Diagnostic, or ‘AgDi’, makes answering those questions as easy as it could possibly be.
+Teachers and counselors are constantly bombarded with questions from students and parents about which test to choose and to prepare for; fortunately, our Agnostic Diagnostic, or ‘AgDi’, makes answering those questions as easy as it could possibly be.

 You can find a brief overview of the test to the right, and a much more thorough explanation of its inner workings is available as a white paper PDF should you want more detail.
 We’re so confident in its ability to offer an accurate and personalized test recommendation for each student and so certain of the importance of that recommendation that we offer group administrations of the test to our partner schools completely free of charge.
 Here’s how it works: